DooPal2000/Zoom_Application/README.md

-# Zoom_Application
+# Noom
-Imitate Zoom Service
+Zoom Clone using NodeJS, WebRTC and Websockets